lbh199711/game-prediction-ML/README.md

 ## Experiment
 The data set we are using is found on Kaggle.
 This dataset contains the stats for the game at the 10 minutes mark.
 Players have similar skill levels due to the game’s matchmaking system.
-There are 19 features indicating the stats per team (38 in total) collected in-game.
+19 features are indicating the stats per team (38 in total) collected in-game.
 This includes kills, deaths, gold, experience, etc. The target has a value of 1 or 0, indicating whether the blue team has won at the end of the game.
 There are around 10,000 samples in total.<br>